ox-eye/Ox4Shell/README.md

     Created by https://oxeye.io

 General:
-  -h, --help            show this help message and exit -d, --debug           Enable debug mode (default: False) -m MOCK, --mock MOCK  The location of the mock data JSON file that replaces certain values in the payload (default: mock.json)
+  -h, --help            Show this help message and exit -d, --debug           Enable debug mode (default: False) -m MOCK, --mock MOCK  The location of the mock data JSON file that replaces certain values in the payload (default: mock.json)
   --max-depth MAX_DEPTH
-                        The maximum number of iteration to perform on a given payload (default: 150)
+                        The maximum number of iteration to perform on a given payload (default: 150) --decode-base64       Payloads containing base64 will be decoded (default: False)

 Targets:
   Choose which target payloads to run Ox4Shell on